lowcoder-org/lowcoder/docs/publish-apps/publish-an-app.md

    * The app will be listed in the _global_ or local OpenFlower marketplace.&#x20;

 {% hint style="info" %}
-Global Marketplace means, if you published the app for the Marketplace on app.lowcoder.cloud
+Global Marketplace means, if you published the app for the Marketplace on https://prod-us1.openflower.org/
 {% endhint %}

 ## Adding Title, Description, Category and Icon